ugoogalizer/aqi/README.md

 ```
 CTRL+C quits the display (and now turns off the display rather than leaves it to run and burn out your screen)

-## Creating the RESTful Interface
+## Run the RESTful Interface

-Run a simple RESTful interface using Python3 and Flask that returns the latest sensor status in JSON format, intended for ingestion into Home Assistant (https://www.home-assistant.io/integrations/rest/) but could be ingested by other sources.
+Run a simple RESTful interface using Python3 and Flask that returns the latest sensor status in JSON format, intended for ingestion into Home Assistant (https://www.home-assistant.io/integrations/rest/) but could be ingested by other systems.

 ```
-sudo pip3 install flask
 sudo python3 ./python/restful_api.py
 ```

 API is available at: http://0.0.0.0:81/aqi/v1.0/aqi and returns JSON:
 ```
 {
-  "Overall AQI": 1,
-  "Overall AQI band": "low",
-  "PM10 AQI": 1,
-  "PM2.5 AQI": 1,
-  "pm10": 70.0,
-  "pm25": 301.5,
-  "time": "08.01.2020 22:04:05"
+  Overall AQI	1
+  Overall AQI band	"low"
+  pm10	70
+  pm10 AQI	1
+  pm25	300.5
+  pm25 AQI	1
+  time	"20.04.2019 17:04:05"
 }
 ```

-Inspiration from this came from: https://auth0.com/blog/developing-restful-apis-with-python-and-flask/ and http://mattrichardson.com/Raspberry-Pi-Flask/
+Inspiration for this implementation came from: https://auth0.com/blog/developing-restful-apis-with-python-and-flask/ and http://mattrichardson.com/Raspberry-Pi-Flask/

 ## Optional Steps